mouradski/ftso-prices-aggregator/README.md

 # FTSO-WS-PRICES

+A digital asset price aggregator, the app centralizes real-time trade retrieval from over 28 exchanges using Websocket APIs and distributes them via websocket in a single, simple format.

 Collect the prices of the following assets in real time: "xrp", "btc", "eth", "ltc", "algo", "xlm", "ada", "matic", " sol", "fil", "flr", "sgb", "doge", "xdc", "arb", "avax", "bnb", "usdc", "busd", "usdt", "dgb", "bch"

+You can add more assets by editing .env file.

 The list of supported exchanges will evolve over time.